top of page

 • Facing the Short Wall: It is generally recommended to place the speakers along the shortest wall so they fire down the length of the room.
 This maximizes the distance between the listener and the rear wall, helping to control low-frequency reflections.

-• Avoiding the Center: Avoid placing the listening position directly in the middle of the room (50% of the room length), as this location typically features a severe bass null (trough) due to room modes.
+• Avoiding the Center: Avoid placing the listening position directly in the middle of the room (50% of the room length).
+This location typically features a severe bass null (trough) due to room modes.

-• The 38% Guideline: A starting guideline suggests placing the listener at approximately 38% of the room's length back from the front wall to minimize excitation of axial room modes and achieve a flatter low-frequency response.
+• The 38% Guideline: A starting guideline suggests placing the listener at approximately 38% of the room's length back from the front wall.
+This helps minimize excitation of axial room modes and achieve a flatter low-frequency response.

 3. Vertical Alignment and Height

 Tweeters must be positioned at roughly ear level when seated.
-Since high-frequency sounds are highly directional, misalignment will force the listener off the speaker’s primary dispersion axis, causing a noticeable drop-off in high-frequency energy and compromising tonal accuracy.
+Since high-frequency sounds are highly directional, misalignment will force the listener off the speaker’s primary dispersion axis.
+This misalignment causes a noticeable drop-off in high-frequency energy and compromises tonal accuracy.

-Stands: For bookshelf speakers, dedicated stands are essential to achieve the correct ear height and mechanically decouple the speakers from resonant surfaces like furniture, which mitigates unwanted vibrations that could color the sound.
+• Stands: For bookshelf speakers, dedicated stands are essential.
+They help achieve the correct ear height and mechanically decouple the speakers from resonant surfaces like furniture.
+This mitigation reduces unwanted vibrations that could color the sound.

 bottom of page